 Rotating axis grabs grip the ends of the load to change its orientation by rotating it about its horizontal axis.
-This lifting device can be operated manually or may be powered by an electric or air motor.
+This below-the-hook lifting device can be operated manually or may be powered by an electric or air motor.

 The motorized rotating axis grab has increased the efficiency of an assembly process at a Falk Corporation plant in Milwaukee, WI.
 Falk is a manufacturer of industrial-mechanical power transmission components.